Subscribe to the 100% free rdnewsNOW daily newsletter!

 An over-eight-hour public hearing focused on zoning related to Project Nexus featured a number of speakers.

-Council chambers were full of members of the public, as well as the crimson star room that was also at capacity.
+Council chambers were full of members of the public, as well as the crimson star room, which was also at capacity.
 The city even opened the lobby of City Hall for people to view the meeting.

 A total of approximately 62 speakers spoke both for and against the project before the city wrapped up for the evening at 10:30 p.m.